legobridge/legobridge.github.io/_drafts/2025-01-05-evaluating-deceptive-alignment.md

 - when the model is under the impression that its responses are being monitored for alignment.
 - when the model believes it has been deployed for wide-scale use and there is no need for it to hide its true goal.

-### MCQ Dataset Generation
+## MCQ Dataset Generation

-Next, I used GPT-4o to generate a dataset of 290 MCQs.
+Next, I used GPT-4o to generate a dataset of 290 MCQs concerning a diverse set of topics.
 I wrote about 10 of these by hand, QA'd them with AI assistance, then went on to generate 350 more, out of which 280 survived the QA process, for a grand total of 290 (would have loved to have a nice round number, but such is life).

 This iterative process of generating a synthetic dataset is described in [part 3.2 of ARENA](https://arena-chapter3-llm-evals.streamlit.app/[3.2]_Dataset_Generation).